paritytech/parity-bridge/README.md

   - currently recommended value: `100000`
   - run [tools/estimate_gas_costs.sh](tools/estimate_gas_costs.sh) to compute an estimate
   - see [recipient pays relay cost to relaying authority](#recipient-pays-relay-cost-to-relaying-authority) for why this config option is needed
+- `max_total_home_contract_balance` =
+  - reject deposits that would increase `HomeBridge.balance` beyond this value
+  - security feature:
+    - limits the total amount of home/mainnet ether that can be lost if the bridge is faulty or compromised in any way!
+  - set to `"0"` to disable.
+  - recommended for test deployment: 10 ether = `"10000000000000000000"`
+  - must be a string because toml can't parse integers > max i64
+- `max_single_deposit_value`
+  - reject deposits whose `msg.value` is higher than this value.
+  - security feature
+  - set to 0 to disable
+  - recommended for test deployment: 1 ether = `"1000000000000000000"`
+  - must be a string because toml can't parse integers > max i64

 #### home options